-

 A dark roast whole bean coffee with notes of cocoa and dried fruit, perfect for espresso and cappuccino.

-Pros: taste, smooth, freshness
+Pros: smooth, taste, freshness

 -